shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The deer nodded.
 It looked at the ground.
 There was a falcata sword on the ground next to a bag of 50 gold.
 A spark of magic traveled up the deer’s antlers, and the sword and bag floated up into the air.

-Siu held out his hand to receive.
+Sui held out his hand to receive.
 The sword floated along and into the deer’s fur, becoming completely concealed.
 The bag of gold disappeared similarly.

 “Wait, you’re not sharing?”

 The deer cocked its head, then shook it.

 “What if I gave you a free card from the deck of many things?”
-Siu pulled the deck out of his pocket.
+Sui pulled the deck out of his pocket.
 “Only 1 gold!”

 “BLEAT!”
 The deer yelled.
 It ran out of the tent.

-Siu ran out after the deer, but tripped on a shiny helmet.
+Sui ran out after the deer, but tripped on a shiny helmet.
 “What?
 Why would the deer throw this out?”
 The helmet was really fancy.
-Siu realized that this tent must be the goblin leader’s tent.
+Sui realized that this tent must be the goblin leader’s tent.
 “Hmm…” He got an idea.
 He found all the fancy pieces of armor strewn around the camp and put them on.
 He laid down in the goblin leader’s tent and went to bed.
 “Can’t find me…” He yawned as he fell asleep.